Teens Don't Want Parents to Fix Problems—They Just Want Them to Listen

 Listening to Teens

 Parents who think about how to communicate with their teenagers often wonder how to achieve a good conversation and help with their problems.
-This is even more difficult with teens who are closed off and don’t talk back.
+This is even more difficult with teens who are closed off and don't talk back.
 Regardless of the case, reflective parenting is certainly helpful for people raising teens.
+The big emotions that teens go through are the hardest to handle and are where parents have the most difficulty in offering comfort.
+According to a new survey, parents can have more success in comforting sad, anxious, or stressed teens by allowing them to just talk and listen in response.